09. June 2020

 Professor Kornhuber, his students and digital teaching

 "In the summer semester, I have the privilege of accompanying 14 students in the high-voltage engineering module," says Prof. Dr.-techn.
 Stefan Kornhuber.
-His subject area is high-voltage engineering and theoretical electrical engineering.
-"We're holding lectures as usual," he says, "but now in a slightly different format due to the coronavirus pandemic."
+He specializes in high-voltage engineering and theoretical electrical engineering.
+"We're doing classes / courses as usual," he says, "certainly - now restricted by the coronavirus pandemic - in a slightly different format."
 Lectures will take place via Microsoft Teams, i.e. in video conferences at the usual times.
 "So that the students' daily rhythm is maintained."
 Of course, certain things are different when you only meet digitally.
 Kornhuber's digital teaching was also inspired by the flipped classroom method.
 The content is prepared by the students.
 Some of the students form the expert group that evaluates the prepared content.
 This often results in fruitful discussions.
 "I'm not the content provider," says Kornhuber, "I'm the moderator."

 "The amazing thing is the disciplined, professional and highly motivated approach of the students."